Criminal Defense Lawyers Defending Individuals Accused of a Restraining Order Violation

 How to Obtain a Restraining Order in Los Angeles

-Restraining orders are typically obtained by filing a restraining order with the court, or they are issued during the domestic violence criminal court process.
+Restraining orders are typically obtained by filing a restraining order with the court or being issued during the domestic violence criminal court process.

 Many courthouses also offer assistance in filing the appropriate documents.